MichalKarbownik/falcon-docs/docs/falcon-server/api-providers.md

 ---
-title: Falcon Magento 2 API
+title: API Providers
 ---

+## Falcon Magento 2 API

-If you used `create-falcon-app` to generate your project, `falcon-magento2-api` and `falcon-shop-extension` may already be installed in which case you can **skip this installation step.**
+If you used `create-falcon-app` to generate your project, `falcon-magento2-api` and `falcon-shop-extension` may already be installed in which case you can **skip the installation step.**

-## Overview and installation
+### Overview and installation

 This API class realizes communication with Magento2 backend.

 It provides resolvers for queries and mutations required by [Falcon Shop Extension](https://github.com/deity-io/falcon/tree/master/packages/falcon-shop-extension)

-To add this api to your Falcon-based app install it in the server directory:
+To add this API to your Falcon-based app install it in the server directory:

 with yarn:
 ```bash